 Section 1: Composition

-The Governing Board of HUNC (“Board”) shall consist of twenty (20) Stakeholders, nineteen (19) elected by Stakeholders and/or appointed by the President and the Board and one (1) ex-officio youth representative whose vote will be advisory.
+The Governing Board of HUNC (“Board”) shall consist of twenty (20) Stakeholders, nineteen (19) elected by Stakeholders and/or appointed by the President and the Board and one (1) ex-officio youth representative, whose vote will be advisory.

-The composition of the Board shall be as follows:
+The composition of the Board shall be as follows: All, except the ex-Officio Youth Representative, must be stakeholders as defined in Admin.
+Code §22.801.1(a) who is at least 18 years of age.

 Geographic Seats – one (1) seat for each of the five (5) geographical Areas (See Article III, Section 2A).
-A Stakeholder on a street shared by two (2) Areas may choose in which Area s/he shall establish his/her Stakeholder status.
-Any Stakeholder from any classification may run for these Board positions, as long as their Stakeholder status is based on affiliation within that Area.
+Any Stakeholder from any classification with a physical address for that qualification may run for these Board positions, as long as their Stakeholder status is based on affiliation within that Area.

 Renter Seats – one (1) seat for each of the three (3) Renter Areas (see Article III, Section 2B).
-Any Stakeholder, in any Geographical Area, who rents their place of residence, may run for these positions.
+Any Stakeholder, in any Renters Area, who rents their place of residence, may run for these positions.
 Home-ownership as a place of residence is not allowed.

 Homeowner Seats – two (2) At Large Seats.
-Any Stakeholder, in any Geographical Area, who owns the home in which they live, is qualified to run for these positions.
+Any Stakeholder, in any Geographical Area, whois qualified to run for these positions.
+Homeowner representatives must be exclusively from different Geographical Areas.

 Unclassified Stakeholder Status Seats – Two (2) Seats.
-Stakeholders from any Stakeholder category or Geographical Area are eligible for these Board positions.
+Stakeholders from any Stakeholder category within a Geographical Area are eligible for these Board positions.
+Unclassified Stakeholder representatives must be exclusively from different Geographical Areas.

 Representative of an Educational Institution – one (1) At Large Seat.
-To qualify for an Educational seat, Stakeholders must be owners, members or staff of an organization with an office or regularly scheduled meetings with at least ten (10) meetings a year within any Geographic Area including, but not limited to public schools, private schools, elementary, middle, pre-school, and high school, community colleges and universities, Board of Education, leader of PTA's, educational providers or service providers, or other education-focused groups including trade schools and education-associated foundations.
+To qualify for an Educational seat, Stakeholders must be owners, members or staff of an organization with an office or regularly scheduled meetings with at least ten (10) meetings within the last twelve (12) months, and maintains stated eligibility ongoing within HUNC boundaries including, but not limited to public schools, private schools, elementary, middle, pre-school, and high school, community colleges and universities, Board of Education, leader of PTA's, educational providers or service providers, or other education-focused groups including trade schools and education-associated foundations.

 Representative of a Non-Profit or Faith Based Organization – two (2) At Large Seats.
-To qualify for a non-profit or faith-based seat, Stakeholders must be owners, members or staff of an organization with an office or regularly scheduled meetings with at least ten (10) meetings a year within any Geographic Area including, but not limited to: mission- type organizations, social service advocates and providers, non-profit affordable housing development and management organizations, non-profit hospital and healthcare providers, social service counseling agencies, life-enrichment organizations, churches, synagogues, temples, mosques, and organized religious institutions.
+To qualify for a non-profit or faith-based seat, Stakeholders must be owners, members or staff of an organization with an office that has a street address within HUNC or regularly scheduled meetings within HUNC boundaries with at least ten (10) meetings a year within the last twelve (12) month and maintains stated eligibility ongoing including, but not limited to: mission- type organizations, social service advocates and providers, non-profit affordable housing development and management organizations, non-profit hospital and healthcare providers, social service counseling agencies, life-enrichment organizations, churches, synagogues, temples, mosques, and organized religious institutions.
 The two representatives must be from different organizations.
-While Homeowner Associations are often organized as Non-Profits, membership in an HOA should not count toward qualification for the Non-Profit/Faith Based Organization seats as these are set aside specifically to ensure diversity of perspectives.
+While Homeowner Associations are often organized as Non-Profits, membership in an HOA should not count toward qualification for the Non-Profit/Faith Based Organization seats as these are set aside specifically to insure diversity of perspectives.

+Non-Profit/Faith-Based Representatives must not be from same organization.

 Business Seats – one (1) seat for each of three (3) business Areas (See Article III, Section 2B).
+Any Stakeholder who works at least forty (40) hours per month at a storefront address OR maintains a commercial property or business within the Business Areas that provides goods and/or services available to the community at large.

-To qualify for a business seat, Stakeholders must be owners, members or staff of an organization with an office or with at least ten (10) regularly scheduled meetings a year within the Area.
-Organizations must be engaged in for-profit activity, commercial activity.
-Membership in local business associations and business improvement districts is also acceptable.
+Organizations must be engaged in for-profit, legal, commercial activity.
+Additionally, membership in local business associations with a storefront address within the HUNC boundaries or can show substantial and ongoing outreach and participation with businesses within HUNC boundaries and business improvement districts within HUNC boundaries are also acceptable.